Asha-Empire/Game-Story/README.md

 #### 2505...

 Millions died in the nuclear attacks on Mars in 2505.
 More than a billion people died with the **Galilean Hub** and the **Mars** attacks on Earth.
+Meanwhile Jupiter moon Io was destroyed.

 #### 2550...